jawad1505/aws-solution-architect/LoadBalancer/Readme.md

 ***Common Scenario***: you want webserver files to be hosted in one subnet (group of ec2 insances) and images to be in other subnet(group of Ec2 Instancer) you give the path in LAB listner rules for images jawadxiv.com/images

 [How to Create a Path Pattern](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/tutorial-load-balancer-routing.html)

+# 8. AutoScaling

+### Three Components
+1. Groups
+ Logical components can we webservers or databases or apps
+2. Templates
+ Groups uses this template to launch its instances, you can specify ami, instance type, key pair, sG and block device mapping to use
+3. Scaling Options
+ how you want to scale your auto scaling groups, you can scale on time, cpu utilization etc

+### Scaling Options
+ 1. Manually, most basic way, where you specify max, mix or desired capacity
+ 2. Maintain current instance level all times by performing periodic health check i.e. if an unhealthy Ec2 fails add one more
+ 3. Scale based on time schedule
+ 4. based on demand ***MOST POPULAR*** using scaling policies e.g. you want 50% CPU utilization for for Auto Scaling Group that runs 2 Ec2 instances.
+ 5. based on predictive scaling, you use ***AWS AUTOSCALING*** help to maintain optimal availibility and performance by combining predictive and dynamic scaling to scale your Ec2 instances